keebio/keebio-docs/docs/iris-rev6-build-guide.md

 ![](./assets/images/iris-rev6/acrylic-uncentered.jpg)

 After you've installed the first few switches successfully, insert the rest of them in.
-As before, make sure you are supporting the the bottom of the socket while pressing the switches in.
+As before, make sure you are supporting the bottom of the socket while pressing the switches in.

 ![](./assets/images/iris-rev6/IMG_7856.jpg)